dbanetto/uni/assign1/report.md

 permitted to send outward bound network traffic.
 By using a firewall the backdoor will be blocked from sending traffic back to its control server thus making it useless.
-An anti-virus software cannot block the backdoor like a firewall, but it could be able to detect malware operating the backdoor and remove it.
+An antivirus software cannot block the backdoor like a firewall, but it could be able to detect malware operating the backdoor and remove it.
-Since the use of a firewall can block the backdoor without knowledge of it, the use of a firewall is better to block the use of backdoors over anti-virus software.
+Since the use of a firewall can block the backdoor without knowledge of it, the use of a firewall is better to block the use of backdoors over antivirus software.

 ## e)

+Antivirus software use a range of heuristics scanners and activity traps to detect if some software is infected.

 ## f)